Skip to main content

 There may be occasions where a number of different research projects focus on a particular patient population, and individual patients may be eligible for more than one study.
 Enrollment in multiple studies raises concerns whether the studies are ongoing simultaneously or in succession.
 In this situation, investigators must explain what procedures are in place to avoid enrollment of patients in multiple studies.
 If enrollment in multiple studies is anticipated, justify and explain what extra precautions are in place to ensure patient safety and welfare.

-17. Risk/Benefit Estimates
+15. Risk/Benefit Estimates

+Potential benefits and harms (injury, discomfort and inconvenience) to participants (including psychological factors) that may result from study participation must be disclosed in the study protocol and consent form.
 The list of benefits may include direct benefits to the subjects or benefits to knowledge or to society.

-19. Monitoring
+16. Monitoring

-21. Publication/Dissemination of Results
+17. Feedback/Dissemination of Results

-Section IV: Privacy and Confidentiality
+Section V: Privacy and Confidentiality

 During collection and storage data and samples must be kept secure from theft, interception, unauthorized reading and copying.
 Investigators must state their means of protecting study data or samples from such violation, for instance by coding systems and/or security systems.